m4hi2/pathao_pay_challenge/README.md

 API documentation is generated with Swagger.
 Those are accessible at [Swagger Documentation](http://127.0.0.1:8000/docs) or [Redocly](http://127.0.0.1:8000/redoc) once the docker containers are running.

+## Important Notes about authentication

+For the authentication form, the default FastAPI OAuth form is used, this has caused some trouble in terminology.
+`username` -> `email` in our system.
+`password` -> `pin` in out sysmte.

 ## Some decisions

 - All balance in system is stored as integers